 Chance Encounter With Reporters Leads to Arrest in 12-Year-Old’s Death

-Mellus cut Peinado down and removed the cord from his neck.
-As Hursey and Mellus walked out of the woods with Peinado, the 5-foot-tall teen-ager told them a man had hung him in the tree after having sex with him.
+As they approached, Peinado clutched at his neck and moaned, Hursey reported.
+Mellus cut Peinado down and removed the cord from his neck with a knife.
+The 5-foot-tall teen-ager told them a man had hanged him in the tree after having sex with him.

-Hursey and Mellus were trying to map the paths in the woods where Danny’s body was found when they encountered Peinado.
-After they cut him down, the teen shook Mellus’s hand and thanked him at least three times for saving his life, Hursey wrote in her first-person account for Wednesday’s edition.
+After they cut him down, the teen shook Mellus’ hand and thanked him at least three times for saving his life, Hursey wrote.

 ``I was suspicious,″ Mellus said. ``But at that point I was happy we got him down from the tree and he was alive.″